my photo Allan Donsig

 book cover

-Together with Kenneth R. Davidson of the University of Waterloo, I have written an introductory analysis textbook, called Real Analysis with Real Applications.
-The publisher, Prentice Hall, has a webpage for the book.
+Together with Kenneth R. Davidson of the University of Waterloo, I have written an introductory analysis textbook, called Real Analysis and Applications.
+The publisher, Springer-Verlag New York, has a webpage for the book.
+(This is an updated version of Real Analysis with Real Applications, published by Prentice-Hall in 2001.)

 On a related note, I have a short list of articles and books that I've found useful in teaching analysis.